shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 On top of this, you need to explicitly specify in CMakeLists.txt that you have added a new benchmarking file.
-The `ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` to add a benchmark implementation. a new benchmarking file, add new benchmarks with the For example, to add a benchmark with the path `src/classifier/YOLOClassifier_benchmark.cc`, use the `ADD_SHOGUN_BENCHMARK` cmake function in the following way in `src/shogun/CMakeLists.txt` file within the `benchmarking` section:
+The `ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` to add a benchmark implementation.
+For example, to add a benchmark with the path `src/classifier/YOLOClassifier_benchmark.cc`, use the `ADD_SHOGUN_BENCHMARK` cmake function in the following way in `src/shogun/CMakeLists.txt` file within the `benchmarking` section: